top of page

 While having lunch, I did a search on Google Maps and found a toddy shop in Kluang — I wanted to visit a similar shop in JB the day before but it was not opened.
 The toddy shop was actually quite near to Kluang Railway Station.
 It would be quite a walk under the sun to get there.

 After 1.6Km and 20 minutes later, I stood outside the toddy shop, which was opened.
 It did not have a name.
-I enquired about the bottled wine and was told by the owner (I assumed) that it must be consumed within 2 days or it would turn bad.
+They served toddy in a mug or 1.5L bottles.
+I enquired about the bottled wine and was told by the owner (I assumed) that it must be consumed within 2 days without a fridge or it would turn bad.
 I struck off the idea of getting a bottle and bought a big mug (RM6) to drink on the spot.

 Toddy, or tuak as the shop assimilated it, was palm wine made from fermenting coconut tree’s palm sap naturally.
-It had a sour-fermented smell but tasted like some sweet fizzy drink without bubbles.
+It had a mild sourish-fermented aroma but tasted sweet-acidic, like a fizzy drink after losing its bubbles.
 It was my first time trying the natural alcohol and it seemed to me that the alcohol content was not very high — probably much lesser than 3%.

 I downed more than half a mug and the friendly guys at the next table topped it up to full again.
 That effectively cut short the list of things that I could still do for the day.
 Day 2 gonna end here, I thought.

-But I walked back to the hotel, showered, closed my eyes and knocked off until 5:40pm.
+But I walked back to the hotel sober, showered, closed my eyes and knocked off until 5:40pm.
 The taste of toddy had lingered in my mouth and it was quite unpleasant — neither was beer, grape wine or any liquor.
 I washed up and hit the streets.

 Not wanting to go for anything that was too heavy for dinner, I went searching for light food.
 I came to Ngepot Kabin, near the bus terminal, that sold only Halal food.
 While checking out the stalls, I sensed something unusual in the atmosphere — nobody was eating.
-Oh, it was Ramadan and not yet sunset (7:15pm).
+Oh, it was at this point that I realised it was Ramadan and not yet sunset (defined as 7:15pm).
 I decided to try other places as I would feel guilty if I were the only one eating.

 I came to Fendy’s Burger, a road-side stall opposite Ngepot Kabin, which I had tried once before.
 I bought a daging special burger with a beef patty and an egg.
 There were portable tables behind the stall, where I sat down to eat the tasty burger.
 I was the only person sitting and eating at the tables so I did not feel any sense of guilt.